When did this project start?

 Why protect these forests?

-Through this project we are conserving forest lands that are vital to our health and quality of life.
-Our local forests in general provide natural filters for our air and water, helping to ensure that we have clean air to breathe and clean water to drink.
-Protecting these forests helps to ensure that future generations can enjoy them and reap the same benefits we do.
+This project conserves forest lands and waters that are vital to our health and quality of life.
+Healthy forests act as natural filters providing clean air and water to breathe and drink.
+Protecting these forests helps to ensure that future generations can enjoy and reap the same benefits we do.

 Who will benefit from this conservation effort?

-This plan reflects a balanced and thoughtful approach that meets the needs of loggers, wildlife, local businesses, and the tens of thousands of local residents and millions of visitors who use our forests for recreation.
+This plan reflects a balanced and thoughtful approach that meets the needs of loggers, wildlife, local businesses, tens of thousands of local residents and millions of visitors seeking recreational opportunities.

 Does the project bolster forestry-related jobs?

-The carefully considered plan meets the needs of loggers and other forest professionals by ensuring that more than half of the land will continue to be available for sustainable timber harvest operations.
+The carefully considered plan benefits loggers and other forest professionals by ensuring that more than half of the land will continue to be available for sustainable timber harvest operations.

 What about the hunt clubs?